reHackable/scripts/host/README.md

 ### Usage:
 ```
-Usage: repush.sh [-d] [-r ip] [-p port] doc1 [doc2 ...]
+Usage: repush.sh [-o output] [-d] [-r ip] [-p port] doc1 [doc2 ...]

 Options:
+-o			Output directory to which the provided files will be uploaded to
 -d			Delete file after successful push
 -r			Push remotely via ssh tunneling
 -p			If -r has been given, this option defines port to which the webui will be tunneled (default 9000)
 ```

 ### Example: